 In the figure, the event trees have been defined in order to represent the modified wall following behaviour defined above.
 Each node in the graph represents an event that is labelled by a stream identifier, separated by an "=", followed by an event identifier.
 For example, the node labelled [motor-event = move-forward-1] identifies the motor event of moving forward 1 step.
-For this model of the behaviour, there are four types of events - sensing events, where the agent begins actively sensing on a specific sensory input stream (such as sight as in the figure); motor events, where the agent is performing some motion or action; sensed-object-events, which occur when a particular object is recognised by the agent; and abstract events, and which can also be created or deleted by the agent from its internal memory (which records which abstract events are currently active).
+For this model of the behaviour, there are four types of events - sensing events, where the agent begins actively sensing on a specific sensory input stream (such as sight as in the figure); motor events, where the agent is performing some motion or action; sensed-object-events, which occur when a particular object is recognised by the agent; and abstract events, which are abstract situations that are the result of one or more sensory, motor and abstract events, and which can also be created or deleted by the agent from its internal memory (which records which abstract events are currently active).
 If a particular abstract event is found in memory, then it can be used for subsequent matching by the agent along a tree path.